Poppulo

 • Specialization - It allows employees to develop their individual skills rapidly as they consistently complete the same tasks and functions in their individual departments.

-• Segregation - Having departments populated by employees specializing in specific areas means members of different teams do not get the opportunity to meet face to face.
-This lack of communication and sharing of perspectives can be harmful for the progression of the business eventually.
+• Segregation—Having departments populated by employees specializing in specific areas means members of different teams do not get the opportunity to meet face-to-face.
+This lack of communication and sharing of perspectives can eventually harm the progression of the business.

-• Delay in decision-making - With a lack of communication and coordination between separate departments, there can be major delays in the decision-making process when a dilemma requires the involvement of more than one specialist.
+• Delay in decision-making—When a dilemma requires the involvement of more than one specialist, there can be major delays in the decision-making process due to a lack of communication and coordination between separate departments.
 Implementing a matrix organizational structure can help mitigate these delays by improving inter-departmental communication and fostering collaboration across departments.

 Other examples of organizational structures: